Look for LNCS 9523.

 Statements of intent to host the 24th Euro-Par conference in 2018 now requested

-At its next meeting in 2013 in Aachen, the Euro-Par Steering Committee will consider bids to host Euro-Par 2015.
+At its next meeting in 2016 in Grenoble, France, the Euro-Par Steering Committee will consider bids to host Euro-Par 2018.

-The Euro-Par Steering Committee is now requesting statements of intent to bid for Euro-Par 2015.
-Potential sites that pass the preselection phase will then be asked to submit a full bid and advised in its preparation.
+The Euro-Par Steering Committee is now requesting statements of intent to bid for Euro-Par 2018.
+Bids are expected from active researchers, not from congress management companies.
+It helps if the bidder has had previous Euro-Par experience.
+Potential sites that pass the preselection phase will be asked to submit a full bid and will be advised in its preparation.
 Statements of intent should be brief (three to five pages) and should contain information in telegram style on

 Statements of intent must be submitted in electronic form to firstname.lastname@example.org .

 Institutions wishing to make a bid should be able to provide the usual facilities to run a conference for up to 300 delegates including both plenary sessions and at least three parallel streams.
 If you have serious plans to make a bid, please contact the Chair of the Euro-Par Steering Committee in advance.
 You will be given more detailed guidelines.